Using Artifacts for research outcomes

 Connecting your findings

-Insights are often embedded in a context or thematically linked to other areas, so simply drag findings, reports, or other artifacts into each other to reference additional information.
+Insights are easily kept up-to-date and incorporated into the larger context of more detailed reports by simply dragging findings, reports, or other Artifacts into each other to reference additional information.

 Play